cyberbotics/webots/docs/blog/Webots-2019-b-release.md

 ## Blender to Webots Exporter Add-on

-%figure "Export a Blender world to Webots"
+%figure "Export a Blender model to Webots"
 ![Blender Add-On](images/blender-add-on.gif)
 %end

 We are glad to announce the release of [our new Blender tool](https://github.com/omichel/blender-webots-exporter) for importing your Blender creations to Webots.
-Thanks to this tool the model creation process is now much simpler and smooth.
+Thanks to this tool the model creation process is now simpler and smoother.

 Install it and start modeling your Webots objects and robots!